Miller11k/ECE-264-Prior-Projects/README.md

 # ECE-264-Prior-Projects
-A collection of prior homework projects from Purdue ECE 264 Homeworks
+A collection of prior homework projects from Purdue ECE 264 homeworks.
+Not to be copied in academic use, for the pure use of demonstrating my knowledge.

 ## List of Homeworks, Topics, and Grades: